-Nordstrom said Thursday it will stop selling Ivanka Trump clothing and accessories.
-The Seattle-based department store chain said the decision was based on the sales performance of the first daughter's brand.
-The move comes amid a weeks-long campaign known as "Grab Your Wallet," which has been calling for a boycott of retailers that carry Ivanka Trump or Donald Trump merchandise.
+Nordstrom will stop selling Ivanka Trump brand clothing and accessories.
+The Seattle-based retailer said that the sales performance of the first daughter's brand does not make it an appropriate one for it to stock at the time being.
+Nordstrom emphasized that it offers thousands of brands and cuts about 10 percent each year based performance.
+While the retailer did not acknowledge the brewing controversy, its announcement comes amid a weeks-long campaign known as "Grab Your Wallet," which has been calling for a boycott of retailers that carry Ivanka Trump or Donald Trump merchandise.